 Here are some of the more prolific breaches which I have come across in the past month:

 If you’ve are one of the 1.2 million customers who’ve travelled on Spicejet, your name, email and phone numbers have been breached.
 They were left in a web exposed database with an easily guessable password!
-Apparently, till the security researcher contacted CERT-In, SpiceJet didn’t take any action, even though they were informed about this earlier. (source)
+Apparently, until the security researcher contacted CERT-In, SpiceJet didn’t take any action, even though the company was informed earlier. (source)

-If you’ve ever bought mobile cases or accessories from the online retailer DailyObjects, personal information of customers has been breached which include, name, email, mobile number and physical addresses.
+If you’ve ever bought mobile cases or accessories from the online retailer DailyObjects, customers’ personal information has been breached, including name, email, mobile number, and physical addresses.
 I was notified of this by Have I been Pawned, a service I subscribe to, to let me know of breaches.
 However, there has been no notification from this retailer about this breach.

 Indian Health Care Providers

-Quite a few health care records and Xray and scan images have been left exposed on the internet by Health Care providers in India – these include some bigger known names like Breach Candy Hospital.
-These have mostly been due to bad password policies and server misconfigurations which caused sensitive data like this to be left exposed to the internet. (source)
+A few health care records, X-rays and scan images have been left exposed on the internet by Health Care providers in India – these include some bigger known names like Breach Candy Hospital.
+These have mostly been due to bad password policies and server misconfiguration, which caused sensitive data like this to be left exposed to the internet. (source)

-Data which were leaked include, the patient’s name, their ID numbers, date of birth, medical history, medical images, physician names and more.
+Data leaked include the patient’s name, ID numbers, date of birth, medical history, medical images, physician names, and more.
 Quite a lot of personal information which you’d not want reaching the wrong hands.

-Just to give you an idea of the number of records which have been exposed, here’s the numbers from the report which security research company Greenbone published.
+To give you an idea of the number of records that have been exposed, here are the numbers from the report which security research company Greenbone published.